-Prerequisite: None Fee: \$20 In this course, students refine their drawing and design skills.
+Prerequisite: None Fee: \$20

+In this course, students refine their drawing and design skills.
 A variety of subject matter, materials, and technologies are used on a two dimensional surface.
 Students will develop formal drawing, painting, and printmaking skills.
 Students continue to develop critiquing skills and are encouraged to relate beauty and meaning of art to their lives.
 They gain an understanding of values, beliefs, ideas, and traditions of various cultures through the study of drawing and design.

-Title: INTERMEDIATE ART (2)
+Title: INTERMEDIATE ART AA710 Length: One Semester

-Prerequisite: Students should have taken two credits of fine art classes prior
+Prerequisite: Students should have taken one credit of fine art classes prior Fee: \$2